deBarbarinAntoine/bingo/README.md

 ### 🚧 Work in Progress 🚧

 This project is under active development.
-While the core features are functional, some parts are not yet complete, specifically the `Binder` implementation.
+While the core features are functional, some parts are not yet complete, specifically the `Binder` implementation that may encounter issues with complex data types.

 Use with caution.